Edward Fredkin: Career

 In 1968, Marvin Minsky (who he had met at BBN) recruited Fredkin to work at the Massachusetts Institute of Technology (MIT) as a full professor despite the fact that he had never graduated from college.
 From 1971 to 1974, Fredkin was the Director of Project MAC at MIT.
 (Project MAC was renamed the MIT Laboratory for Computer Science in 1976.)
 He spent a year at Caltech as a Fairchild Distinguished Scholar, teaching Nobel Prize-winning physicist Richard Feynman about computing and learning quantum mechanics from him.
 Then he was a professor of physics at Boston University for six years.

 Fredkin had formal and informal associations with Carnegie Mellon University (CMU) over several decades.
 His later academic interests were in the area of digital mechanics, which is the study of discrete models of fundamental process in physics.
-Fredkin has been a Distinguished Career Professor of Computer Science at CMU, and also a visiting scientist at MIT Media Laboratory.
+Fredkin had been a Distinguished Career Professor of Computer Science at CMU, and also a visiting scientist at MIT Media Laboratory.
 As of 2022, he was Distinguished Career Professor of Robotics at CMU.

 Fredkin served as the founder or CEO of a diverse set of companies, including Information International, Three Rivers Computer Corporation, New England Television Corporation (owner of Boston's then CBS affiliate WNEV on channel 7), and The Reliable Water Company (manufacturer of advanced sea water desalination plants).

 Fredkin was broadly interested in computation, including hardware and software.
-He was the inventor of the trie data structure, radio transponders for vehicle identification, the concept of computer navigation for automobiles, the Fredkin gate, and the Billiard-Ball Computer Model for reversible computing.
-He has also been involved in computer vision, chess, and other areas of Artificial Intelligence research.
+He invented the trie data structure (independently of René de la Briandais, who published a year earlier) as well as radio transponders for vehicle identification, the concept of computer navigation for automobiles, the Fredkin gate, and the Billiard-Ball Computer Model for reversible computing.
+He had also been involved in computer vision, chess, and other areas of Artificial Intelligence research.

 Fredkin also worked at the intersection of theoretical issues in the physics of computation with computational models of physics.
 He invented the SALT Cellular Automata family.
+The name SALT was inspired by the alternating even and odd cells arranged similarly to sodium and chloride ions in a salt crystal lattice.
 Dan Miller designed and programmed the Busy Boxes implementation of Salt, with assistance from Suresh Kumar Devanathan.
 The early SALT models are 2+1 dimensional quasi-physical, reversible, universal cellular automata, that are second order in time, and that follow rules that model CPT reversibility.